+- To be the authorised Officer in respect of the following legislation and to appoint Officers to undertake, where appropriate, the licensing duties vested in the authority by the legislation.
+To institute proceedings, keep public registers, issue notices, make orders, and determine applications for licences (subject to the paragraphs below), approvals, registrations and consents in respect of the legislation. - The Food Safety Act 1990 (and associated regulations) - in so far as Burnley BC is the enforcing authority as detailed at Sections 5 and 6 - The Local Government (Miscellaneous Provisions) Act 1982 Part VIII, Part XI, Schedule 3 and Schedule 4 - Animal Welfare Act 2006- The Animal Welfare (Licensing of Activities Involving Animals) (England) Regs 2018

+The Noise and Statutory Nuisance Act 1997 - The whole of the Act excluding those items specified as Local Choice functions under Schedule 2 of the Functions Regulations

+- Town and Police Clauses Act 1847

+- The Local Government (Miscellaneous Provisions) Act 1976

+- Vehicle Crime Act 2001

+- Food and Environmental Protection Act 1985

+- Criminal Justice and Police Act 2001;

+- Cooling Towers and Evaporative Condensers Regulations 2002

+- Licensing Act 2003

+- Public Health Control of Disease Act 1984

+- Gambling Act 2005

-Head of Streetscene 1.
-To be the authorised Officer in respect of the following legislation and to appoint Officers to undertake, where appropriate, the licensing duties vested in the authority by the legislation.
-To institute proceedings, keep public registers, issue notices, make orders, and determine applications for licences (subject to the paragraphs below), approvals, registrations and consents in respect of the legislation.
-The Food Safety Act 1990 (and associated regulations) - in so far as Burnley BC is the enforcing authority as detailed at Sections 5 and 6 The Local Government (Miscellaneous Provisions) Act 1982 - Part VIII, Part XI, Schedule 3 and Schedule 4 The Pet Animals Act 1951 - The whole of the Act The Breeding of Dogs Acts 1973 and 1991 - The whole of the Act The Zoo Licensing Act 1991 - The whole of the Act The Dangerous Wild Animals Act 1976 - The whole of the Act The Noise and Statutory Nuisance Act 1997 - The whole of the Act The Noise and Statutory Nuisance Act 1997 - The whole of the Act The Noise and Statutory Nuisance Act 1997 - The whole of the Act Schedule 2 of the Functions Regulations Animal Boarding Establishments Act 1963 Town and Police Clauses Act 1847 The Local Government (Miscellaneous Provisions) Act 1976 Riding establishments Act 1964 and 1970 Vehicle Crime Act 2001 Food and Environmental Protection Act 1985 Criminal Justice and Police Act 2001; Cooling Towers and Evaporative Condensers Regulations 2002 Licensing Act 2003 Public Health Control of Disease Act 1984 Gambling Act 2005 The Health Act 2006 County of Lancashire Act 1984 Scrap Metal Dealers Act 2013 2.
-To undertake the following functions in relation to entertainment and alcohol licensing in accordance with the Licensing Act 2003: To determine applications for personal licenses where no objections have been made To determine Application for premises licence where no representations have been made To determine Application for provisional statement where no representations have been made To determine applications to vary premises Licence / club premises certificate where no representations have been made To determine applications to vary premises Licence / club premises certificate where no representations have been made To determine applications to vary Designated premises supervisor where no police objections have been made To deal with requests to be removed as Designated Premises Supervisor To determine applications for the transfer of a premises licence where no police objections have been made To determine applications for interim authority where no police objections have been made To refuse an application for premises licence review which is irrelevant, repetitious, vexatious or frivolous To determine applications for sexual encounter venues 3.
-To o undertake the following functions in relation to the Gambling Act 2005 To determine applications for premises licences where no representations have been made To determine applications for the transfer of licences where no representations have been received from the Commission To determine applications for provisional statements where no representations have been made To determine applications for club gaming/club machine permits where no representations have been made To determine applications for other permits To determine the cancellation of licensed premises gaming machine permits To determine requests for temporary use notices To determine applications for variation of premises licence where no representations have been made 4.
+- The Health and Safety at Work Act 1974

+- Health Act 2006

+- County of Lancashire Act 1984

+- Scrap Metal Dealers Act 2013

+- 2. To undertake the following functions in relation to entertainment and alcohol licensing in accordance with the Licensing Act 2003:

+- To determine applications for personal licenses where no objections have been made

+- To determine Application for premises licence where no representations have been made

+- To determine Application for provisional statement where no representations have been made

+- To determine applications to vary premises Licence / club premises certificate where no representations have been made

+- To determine applications to vary Designated premises supervisor where no police objections have been made

+- To deal with requests to be removed as Designated Premises Supervisor

+- To determine applications for the transfer of a premises licence where no police objections have been made

+To determine applications for interim authority where no police objections have been made To refuse an application for premises licence review which is irrelevant, repetitious, vexatious or frivolous To determine applications for sexual encounter venues 3.
+To undertake the following functions in relation to the Gambling Act 2005 To determine applications for premises licences where no representations have been made To determine applications for the transfer of licences where no representations have been received from the Commission • To determine applications for provisional statements where no representations have been made To determine applications for club gaming/club machine permits where no representations have been made To determine applications for other permits To determine the cancellation of licensed premises gaming machine permits To determine requests for temporary use notices To determine applications for variation of premises licence where no representations have been made 4.
 To undertake the following functions in relation to the Scrap Metal Dealers Act 2013 To determine applications for site and collectors licences where no representations have been made To determine applications for variation of site and collectors licences where no representations have been made 5.
-To execute all documents necessary to give effect to Council decisions Head of Legal and Democratic Services 1 To undertake the following functions in relation to Hackney Carriage vehicle and driver licensing and Private Hire vehicle and driver licensing and Private Hire Operator licensing as follows. ( (a) To be responsible for determining applications for Hackney Carriage vehicle and driver licences, Private Hire vehicle and driver licences and Private Hire Operators' licences, and for applications for the renewal of existing licences.
+To execute all documents necessary to give effect to Council decisions Head of Legal and Democratic Services 1.
+To undertake the following functions in relation to Hackney Carriage vehicle and driver licensing and Private Hire vehicle and driver licensing and Private Hire Operator licensing as follows. (a) To be responsible for determining applications for Hackney Carriage vehicle and driver licences, Private Hire vehicle and driver licences and Private Hire Operators' licences, and for applications for the renewal of existing licences.